Dramatic Setting for Bible History

 The Dead Sea is full of contradictions: lush vegetation alongside an arid desert, ascetic monastery neighboring modern, luxurious hotels, the most sacred baptismal site adjacent to two demolished cities of sin.
 However, it is precisely these contradictions which awe and humble the Christian tourist, transforming the visit from a dip in the sea to an intense and holy experience.

 The Dead Sea area is filled with attractions to make your Christian tour to Israel refreshing to your body as well as your soul.
 The most popular access points to the sea are the Ein Gedi Public Beach and the Ein Bokek Public Beach.
 Many of the beautiful spas and hotels alongside the Dead Sea offer therapeutic treatments for dermatological conditions.
 Hike beautiful Ein Gedi, a true oasis in the midst of the harsh desert, complete with waterfalls and exotic flora and fauna.
 Serious outdoors enthusiasts can make a day of mountain biking, climbing, and rappelling at Metzoke Dragot, an outdoors activity center.
 Christian visitors touring the Holy Land will not be disappointed with the ample supply of activities, both physical and spiritual.

 Together with our pastors, experience the sights and sounds of Israel; the homeland of our Lord and Savior!
-On our Christian Israel tours, you will be an opportunity of a lifetime to walk where Jesus walked, to explore the wonders of the land that Jesus loved.
+On our Christian Israel tours, you will have the opportunity of a lifetime to walk where Jesus walked and to explore the wonders of the land in which Jesus lived.
 From the Sea of Galilee to the shore of the Dead Sea, spiritual memories are just waiting to be made.